 (i) Given written notice to the owner or person in control of that land if the person undertaking the maintenance activity is not the owner or person in control of the land.
 Yes No / Evidence to be letter from landowner acknowledging development of MMP. (ii) Given written notice to adjacent landowners (up to 500m upstream and downstream from furthest upstream and downstream maintenance site and opposite side of the banks) of the development of the MMP.
 Yes No / Evidence to be dated letters addressed to landowner and/or manager of adjacent properties. (iii) Stakeholder meeting held for adjacent landowners, in which MMP is presented.
 This must include an opportunity for adjacent landowners to provide comment.
-Yes No / Evidence will consist of meeting requests, attendance register of said meeting, minutes / notes of the meeting, and comments provided. (iv) Given written notice to any organ of state having jurisdiction in respect of any aspect of the activity(ies) proposed within the development of the MMP.
+Yes No - / Evidence will consist of meeting requests, attendance register of said meeting, minutes / notes of the meeting, and comments provided. (iv) Given written notice to any organ of state having jurisdiction in respect of any aspect of the activity(ies) proposed within the development of the MMP.
 Yes No / Evidence will include relevant dated letters to the relevant government agencies and departments. (v) Provided written notice and confirmation to the relevant Water Users Association (WUA) or Irrigation Board (IB) of the development of the MMP, if applicable.
 Yes No / Evidence to be dated letter(s) to management body (secretary and chairperson) for the WUA/IB.

-Single or Multiple properties / WUA / IB / local authority applying for a single MMP to cover a stretch of a watercourse longer than 1 kilometer (>1000 meters) OR a catchment or sub-catchment area control of the land. development of MMP. (ii) Given written notice to non-participating adjacent landowners (up to 1km upstream and downstream from furthest upstream and downstream maintenance site and opposite side of the river banks) of the development of the MMP.
+Single or Multiple properties / WUA / IB / local authority applying for a single MMP to cover a stretch of a watercourse longer than 1 kilometer (>1000 meters) OR a catchment or sub-catchment area

+(i) Given written notice to the owner(s) or person(s) in control of the land if the person(s) undertaking the maintenance activity(ies) is not the owner or person in control of the land. (ii) Given written notice to non-participating adjacent landowners (up to 1km upstream and downstream from furthest upstream and downstream maintenance site and opposite side of the river banks) of the development of the MMP.
 This must also include general notice to adjacent WUA or IB of the proposed MMP development if application is made by a WUA or IB.
-Yes / No Evidence to be dated letters addressed to landowner and/or manager of adjacent properties. (iii) Stakeholder meeting held for all participating and non-participating landowners, in which details and methodology of MMP is presented.
+Yes / No Yes / No Evidence to be letter from landowner acknowledging development of MMP.
+Evidence to be dated letters addressed to landowner and/or manager of adjacent properties. (iii) Stakeholder meeting held for all participating and non-participating landowners, in which details and methodology of MMP is presented.
 A minimum of two meetings are required, to present on the development of the plan and a final draft version of the plan.
 Yes / No Evidence will consist of meeting requests, attendance register of said meeting, minutes/notes of the meeting, and comments provided. (iv) Given written notice to any organ of state having jurisdiction in respect of any aspect of the activity(ies) proposed within the development of the MMP.
 Yes / No Evidence will include dated letters to the relevant government agencies and departments. (v) Provide written notice and confirmation to the relevant Water Users Association (WUA) or Irrigation Board (IB), of the development of the MMP (if a MMP is not requested and managed through a WUA/IB).
 Yes / No Evidence to be dated letter(s) to management body (secretary and chairperson) for the WUA/IB. (vi) Describe any other measures taken to inform the public about this MMP.
 A complete list of measures that are in place to deal with interactions with the public, if it becomes necessary and required by the competent authority during implementation of the project, must be provided for.
 Yes / No Evidence to be referenced accordingly based on the measures taken and/or developed.